 Management of the Company is responsible for establishing and maintaining adequate internal control over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act) for the Company.
 The Company's internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with accounting principles generally accepted in the United States.
-Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2010.
-In making this assessment, our management used the criteria for effective internal control over financial reporting described in "Internal Control-Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this assessment, management has determined that, as of December 31, 2010, the Company's internal control over financial reporting is effective.
-The effectiveness of our internal control over financial reporting as of December 31, 2010 has been audited by Ernst & Young LLP, an independent registered public accounting firm, as stated in their attestation report, included herein
+Prior to the filing of our Original Form 10-K, management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2010.
+In making this assessment, management used the criteria for effective internal control over financial reporting described in "Internal Control-Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this assessment, management initially determined that, as of December 31, 2010, the Company's internal control over financial reporting was effective.
+However, as a result of the identification of the errors that caused the restatement described in Note 23 to the consolidated financial statements, management reevaluated its assessment of our internal control over financial reporting as of December 31, 2010 and determined that the control deficiency that caused the misstatement constitutes a material weakness in the operational effectiveness of controls in the area of accounting for deferred income taxes.
+Management has subsequently concluded that the Company's internal control over financial reporting was not effective as of December 31, 2010.